sudiptaC01/NewmarkSolutionCQRSMediatorPartternWithReact/README.md

-# Newmark Solution CQRS with Mediator Pattern and UI using React Framework
+# C# .NET Core Application using CQRS with Mediator Pattern and UI using React Framework

 ## The appliction has the following functionality:
 <ul>